austin100-v/new-rock-paper-scissors/README.md

 # New rock-paper-scissors
-This is an improvement to the previuos rock-paper-scissors game that was can be played in the console This game can be played on the browser against the computer
+This is an improvement to the previous rock-paper-scissors game I made that can be played in the console.

+This game can be played on the browser against the computer

 ## How to play